-TUBERCULOSIS (TB) SKIN TEST (PPD): You must have a skin test and reading within 6 months of enrollment.
+TUBERCULOSIS (TB) SKIN TEST (PPD): You must have a skin test and reading or a onetime Quantiferon gold blood test within 6 months of enrollment.
 TB skin tests are also required on an annual basis while enrolled.
+All current students with a negative TB result who had the Quantiferon gold test will no longer need annual testing unless they had new known exposure to TB or traveled to TB prone areas.